Arozoid/leaf-analyzer/README.md

 very advanced technology to check out a plant's health, by looking at the image and averaging the color of the leaf out to get a hypothetical leaf health basis.

-warning: may not work on leaves with extra pigments, like coleus, so be careful!
+warning: leaves with extra pigments, like coleus, are experimental, and may not work so well.